 A monthly budget will not only show you where your money is going, but you will also be better able to see where you can make cuts and save money.
 Even if you only have $500 to your name right now, you can still budget and plan out where every single dollar will go.

-Having a budget does not mean that you are always going to be able to meet your monthly goals, but it certainly helps.
-There will always be outside forces and unexpected events but having a budget will allow you to reflect on it and ask yourself what (if any) thing you can do to mitigate the effect of these.
+NOTE- Having a budget does not mean that you are always going to be able to meet your monthly goals, but it certainly helps.
+There will always be outside forces and unexpected challenges but having a budget will allow you to reflect on them and ask yourself what (if any) thing you can do to mitigate the effect of these.

 Here are some tried and true tips to help you stick to your budget:

-If for instance, you know every September you spend more money on say school supplies, keep that in mind and allocate free money to use for those expenses.
+Do not simply copy and paste your budget from the previous month into the next.
+For instance, if you know every September you spend more money on say school supplies, keep that in mind and allocate money to use for those expenses that month.

 Checking in often is valuable because it keeps money on top of your mind.
 When you do this, it makes it easier for you to meet your goals.